Wopsie/RasterRusterMC/README.md

 # RasterRuster
 Rust Rasterizer or a Rusterizer if you will.
-First experience with Rust
+First experience with Rust.
+Working along with Rust master class